Reconsider your need to travel to Mauritania due to the threat of kidnapping and terrorist attack, and the unpredictable security situation.

 Terrorists are active in Mauritania.
 In October 2016, the US Embassy warned its citizens that terrorists may be planning to carry out attacks imminently against places where US citizens congregate in Nouakchott.

-- Avoid unnecessary travel in remote areas
+- Avoid travel to remote areas

 - Avoid places visited by foreigners